asifsadek/8hantanu.github.io/_posts/2018-07-28-gsoc-log05-dynamic-simplification-and-plotting.md

 Almost all of the basic work related to GUI is finished.
 I will try to enhance the UI by adding settings menu and options to enable or disable certain UI elements.
 A simple option for enabling/disabling _qsolver_ has been already added.

-In the coming days I will package **visma** for all desktop operating systems(Linux, Mac and Windows).
+In the coming days, I will package **visma** for all desktop operating systems(Linux, Mac, and Windows).
 I am looking into pyinstaller for packaging **visma** for windows.
-Also in the final weeks I will write docstrings and inline comments for the code, and update the github wiki.
+Also in the final weeks, I will write docstrings and inline comments for the code, and update the github wiki.

 Link to [project source](https://github.com/aerospaceresearch/visma "visma") and [to-do board](https://github.com/aerospaceresearch/visma/projects/1 "Project Progress").